SeanPackham/seanpackham.github.io/marketing.md

 # Marketing

-Excecutive marketing leader with extensive experience definining an executing the overall marketing vision and strategy at world leading startups such as Purism, GitLab and Rocket.Chat.
+Excecutive marketing leader with extensive experience growing remote teams and definining and executing the overall marketing vision and strategy for world leading startups such as GitLab, Purism and Rocket.Chat.

 ## Featured Work